 - Specify how the storage account will be replicated.
 The default replication option is Read-access geo-redundant storage (RA-GRS).
 For more information about available replication options, see Azure Storage redundancy.

-- To use Azure Data Lake Storage, choose the Advanced tab, and then set Hierarchical namespace to Enabled.
+- Additional options are available on the Networking, Data protection, Advanced, and Tags tabs.
+To use Azure Data Lake Storage, choose the Advanced tab, and then set Hierarchical namespace to Enabled.
 For more information, see Azure Data Lake Storage Gen2 Introduction

 - Select Review + Create to review your storage account settings and create the account.

 The following image shows the settings on the Basics tab for a new storage account: